top of page

 BRAIDING SOLIDARITY PROJECT:

-A project where women from both sides of the US/Mexican border braided their hair in unity and solidarity
+Women from both sides of the US/Mexican border braided their hair in unity and solidarity

 https://remezcla.com/culture/us-mexico-border-braid-solidarity/